 Serious users will likely steer clear of this watch since there isn’t a lap button nor connectivity to 3rd party training accessories.
 Plus the exercise recording will not do in smart recording mode only.
 There isn’t strength training, nor is there a simple cardio workout function, and definitely no multi sport mode.
 The music playback feature without compatibility with streaming services is another big question.

 I like to think of the Amazfit Verge as a more-than-adequate consideration for those looking to start with smart watches over full fitness sports watches.
 You get excellent post workout stats access on watch, beautiful display, snappy UI, numerous on board sensors and global navigation satellite systems.
-And it will get better with subsequent firmware updates.
+And this smartwatch has gotten better with subsequent firmware updates.

 Again, thanks for reading and I hope you’ve enjoyed the review.
 If you’re interested in the watch, you can purchase the Amazfit Verge smart watch from Amazon where there’s usually a small discount, great return policy, and free delivery depending on where you reside.